 Yes, there are more notes that I cut off from the bottom, but the core of the document is tiny.
 The addition thoughts are just ideas that I record over time, as they come to me.

 Also, it’s far from perfect.
 Do I have a mind-bendingly brilliant USP?

 Really, all I have are a couple of things I didn’t like about all the content lockers I’d ever tried before.
 My USP amounts to “mine won’t suck like those do”.

 The above is good enough.
 It’s not even close to being brilliant, but it’s a project that we got to market in a matter of a few weeks.

-I wanted it for my own use and as an upsell to Hybrid Connect.
-We got it done as quickly as possible and it has brought in $20,982 in two months.
+I wanted it for my own use and as an upsell to a plugin I was already selling: Hybrid Connect (now Thrive Leads).
+We got it done as quickly as possible and it brought in $20,982 in the first two months.
 That’s the value of getting something to market fast.